ere-health/ere-ps-app/README.md

 ### Overview
-The ere-ps-app comprises two main components.
+The ere-ps-app is comprised of two main components.

-* The ere-ps-app back-end which is a Java 11 Quarkus application.
+* The ere-ps-app back-end which is a Java 11 Quarkus (https://quarkus.io/) application.
 * The ere-ps-app front-end UI, which is a browser based HTML, CSS and JavaScript application.

 The repository for the front-end UI can be found [here](https://github.com/ere-health/front-end-ere.health)